Delta ITP Faculty

 To systematically stimulate the collaboration between the three theoretical physics institutes, all new faculty members are required to spend one day per week at one of the other two institutes, with the formal appointment at the main university.
 The expertise of these positions is tuned such as to both strengthen the three institutes in a few specific areas, and to connect the various research (sub)themes.
 The new Delta ITP faculty should act as bridges, both between themes and between institutes.

-As of Fall 2018 the status of new Delta faculty is as follows:
+As of Spring 2019 the status of Delta faculty is as follows:

 Vladimir Gritsev (Amsterdam, previously at Harvard University and University of Fribourg) brings a thorough background in string theory and gravity into the field of condensed matter physics.